Graduate Students

 Valerie Chavez was born and raised in Albuquerque, New Mexico.
 Her family lineage is firmly planted in New Mexico and is a key influence in her academic interests.

-Valerie graduated from UNM with her B.A. in Intercultural Communication and a minor in Chicana/o studies.
-After graduating, Valerie spent two years working within the development staff for a local non-profit that strives to end homelessness in New Mexico.
+Valerie graduated from UNM with her B.A. in Intercultural Communication and a minor in Chicana/o Studies.
+She is currently working as the lead graduate project assistant for the Project for New Mexico Graduates of Color.

 Jerome Chávez